F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/bbdev_app.rst

 This means that HW baseband device/s must be bound to a DPDK driver or a SW baseband device/s (virtual BBdev) must be created (using --vdev).

-To run the application in linuxapp environment with the turbo_sw baseband device using the whitelisted port running on 1 encoding lcore and 1 decoding lcore issue the command:
+To run the application in linux environment with the turbo_sw baseband device using the whitelisted port running on 1 encoding lcore and 1 decoding lcore issue the command: